balena-io-hardware/fin-info-doc/documentation/markdown/balenaFin/v1.1/datasheet/datasheet.md

 # 2. Availability and Support

-BalenaFin (current version or a compatible later revision) availability is guaranteed until at least to January 2024
+Availability of balenaFin in either the current version or a compatible later revision is guaranteed until at least January 2024.

 <div class="page-break"></div>